ivyfung1/symbolfaq/README.md

 **A** If you have opt-in before the snapshot happened at block 3105500, you would have been given a 24 words mnemonic.
 Follow the steps at the [Accessing Your XYM after Symbol Launch](https://symbolplatform.com/latest/getting-started-on-symbol/) section to create a Symbol wallet profile.
 After that, login to the profile, at the lefthand side, select `Accounts` and check on all addresses listed.
 Your XYM shall be listed in one of the addresses.

 **Q** I have not opt-in and I have more than 100 XEM before snapshot, what shall I do?
-**A** Please follow https://t.me/newsonnem for announcement on opt-in re-open.
+**A** Please follow https://t.me/newsonnem or https://twitter.com/NEMofficial for announcement on opt-in re-open.
 When it re-opens, please follow these [YouTube videos](https://www.youtube.com/playlist?list=PLldOn7xb83R5XeVTeRkbGxJlH12RmJXof) for instructions.

 # Nodes